samelhousseini/km-openai/README.md

 </p>
 <br/>
 <br/>
-If the user wants to continue the conversation with a new question but not start from scracth with a new query, then the response to the initial request returns a "prompt" field in JSON, that the end user bot or application could just very simply copy, and re-send along the "query" in the follow-up API call.
+If the user wants to continue the conversation with a new question but not start from scratch with a new query, then the response to the initial request returns a "prompt" field in JSON, that the end user bot or application could just very simply copy, and re-send along the "query" in the follow-up API call.
 The below is the body of the POST request:
 <br/>
 <br />
 <p align="center">